-A6-222-T100
+A7-222-T100

-Monoclonal Antibody to CD45 Alexa Fluor® 647 conjugated (100 tests)
+Monoclonal Antibody to CD45 Alexa Fluor® 700 conjugated (100 tests)

-Clone: MEM-28 Isotype: Mouse IgG1

-Specificity: The antibody MEM-28 reacts with all alternative forms of human CD45 antigen (Leukocyte Common Antigen), a 180-220 kDa single chain type I transmembrane protein expressed at high level on all cells of hematopoietic origin, except erythrocytes and platelets.
-HLDA III; WS Code NL 833a
+Clone: MEM-28 Isotype: Mouse IgG1 Specificity: The antibody MEM-28 reacts with all alternative forms of human CD45 antigen (Leukocyte Common Antigen), a 180-220 kDa single chain type I transmembrane protein expressed at high level on all cells of hematopoietic origin, except erythrocytes and platelets.
+HLDA III; WS Code NL 833a RUO Regulatory Status: Human thymocytes and T lymphocytes.
+Immunogen: Species Reactivity: Human Negative Species: Equine (Horse) The purified antibody is conjugated with Alexa Fluor® 700 under optimum Preparation: conditions.

-Regulatory Status: RUO

-Immunogen: Human thymocytes and T lymphocytes.

-Species Reactivity: Human

-Negative Species: Equine (Horse)

-Preparation: The purified antibody is conjugated with Alexa Fluor® 647 under optimum conditions.
 The conjugate is purified by size-exclusion chromatography and adjusted for direct use.
 No reconstitution is necessary.

-Storage Buffer: The reagent is provided in stabilizing phosphate buffered saline (PBS) solution containing 15mM sodium azide.
+The reagent is provided in stabilizing phosphate buffered saline (PBS) solution Storage Buffer: containing 15mM sodium azide.
 Storage / Stability: Store in the dark at 2-8°C. Do not freeze.
 Avoid prolonged exposure to light.
 Do not use after expiration date stamped on vial label.

-Usage: The reagent is designed for Flow Cytometry analysis of human blood cells using 4 $\mu$ l reagent / 100 $\mu$ l of whole blood or 10 cells in a suspension.
+Usage: The reagent is designed for Flow Cytometry analysis of human blood cells using 4 μ l reagent / 100 μ l of whole blood or 106 cells in a suspension.
 The content of a vial (0.4 ml) is sufficient for 100 tests.

-Expiration: See vial label

-Lot Number: See vial label
+Expiration: See vial label See vial label Lot Number: CD45 (LCA, leukocyte common antigen) is a receptor-type protein tyrosine Background:

 Background: CD45 (LCA, leukocyte common antigen) is a receptor-type protein tyrosine phosphatase ubiquitously expressed in all nucleated hematopoietic cells, comprising approximately 10% of all surface proteins in lymphocytes.
 CD45 glycoprotein is crucial in lymphocyte development and antigen signaling, serving as an important regulator of Src-family kinases.
 CD45 protein exists as multiple isoforms as a result of alternative splicing; these isoforms differ in their extracellular domains, whereas they share identical transmembrane and cytoplasmic domains.
-These isoforms differ in their expression depends on cell type and physiological state of the cell.
+These isoforms differ in their ability to translocate into the glycosphingolipid-enriched membrane domains and their expression depends on cell type and physiological state of the cell.
 Besides the role in immunoreceptor signaling, CD45 is important in promoting cell survival by modulating integrin-mediated signal transduction pathway and is also involved in DNA fragmentation during apoptosis.